borysus/installscript/README.md

 chmod +x installscript.sh
 ./installscript
 ```
-If you already have it downloaded you run it like that:
+If you already have it downloaded, run it like that:
 ```
 ./installscript
 ```